kcoms555/json_c/README.md

 json_to_longlongint error: the type of the json_value is not the type of JSON_NUMBERnull(with json_get_int): 0
 ```
 ### Get something with parsed errer
 When json_create() reads a something unparseable, It sets its value as a undefined.
-Any functions printing or getting it will print an errer.
+Any functions printing or getting them will print errers.
 ```
 //Demonstraion of undefined type (It is created when a json parser got error) printf("none-json-type: "); json_print(json, "none-json-type"); putchar('\n');